 Megalo Papingo under the towers of Astraka

 Another distinctive architectural element of the region is its stone-built bridges.
 The villages are connected with small trails through the forests and over rivers and streams.
 For this, more than a hundred and sixty arched bridges were built by master builders through the centuries.
 Stone by stone from the rock that the land had to offer.
-The builders where working not based on scientific knowledge but on intuition and experience they had acquired while working next to older builders.
+The builders where working not based on scientific knowledge but intuition and experience that they had acquired while working next to older builders.
 First they constructed wooden scaffolds in the shape of the arch they would build.
 Then the first stones called tholites were placed after been carved and tapered by the craftsmen in order to shape the arch and transfer the weight to the foundations.
-The last stone called kleidi (key) would jam everything in place.
+The last stone called kleidi (key) jammed everything in place.
 More layers of stone followed on top.
 If all went right, after the removal of the scaffolds the bridge would remain intact.
-Sometimes it didn’t and that created many superstitions about them.
-One of the most known was that women who miscarried would go on top of a bridge, and push a stone into the water as revenge to the river which was a symbol of fertility.
+Sometimes it didn’t, and for that many superstitions were created about them.
+One of the most famous is about women who happened to miscarry.
+They would go on top of a bridge, and push a stone into the water as revenge to the river which was considered a symbol of fertility.
 Today less than a hundred of these bridges are still standing.

 Kalogeriko is the most iconic bridge of Zagori

 As in every corner of Greece, food here is of paramount importance.
 All over Zagori they produce their own dairy products which are of the highest quality and so are their local meats from cattle, goat and sheep.
-Pies are a local delicacy.
+Pies are also a local delicacy.
 Usually made from corn flour; they are produced in great variety.
-Cheese pie, mushroom pie, chicken pie and blatsaria—a crispy pie made of local greens are just a few of them.Mushrooms and truffles are also plentiful in the forests and widely used.
-From fruits, very common is the use of crana (cornus mas) which they use to make home-made delicious marmalade and liqueur.
+Cheese pie, mushroom pie, chicken pie and blatsaria (a crispy pie made of local greens) are just a few of them.Mushrooms and truffles are also plentiful in the forests and widely used.
+From fruits, very common is the use of crana (cornus mas/berry) which they use to make delicious home-made marmalade and liqueur.

 Zagori was in my sights for a long time.
-It was calling me through photographs and people who had been there and were ineffectively trying to describe it, but failed and settled by describing their awe instead.
-Its spell was in them.
+It was calling me through photographs and people who had been there and ineffectively tried to describe it, but couldn’t and settled by describing their awe instead.
+Its spell was on them.

 Veroninja hiking Mt.
 Tymfi